jeffreykegler/Marpa--R3/README.md

 software.
 For that reason, code from anonymous (or pseudonymous) contributors will not be accepted.
-By contributing code to this repository, all contributors "sign off" on that code, agreeing that the code can be distributed under the Perl license.
+By contributing code to this repository, all contributors "sign off" on that code, agreeing that the code can be distributed under the license as described above.
 Code which has not been licensed as free software by its owner, or which risks creating copyright-related problems (such as code which derives from reverse-engineering efforts lacking proper safeguards) cannot be contributed.

 Developer's Certificate of Origin
 ---------------------------------